tape-testing/tape/readme.markdown

 ## t.match(string, regexp, message)

 Assert that `string` matches the RegExp `regexp`.
-Will throw (not just fail) when the first two arguments are the wrong type.
+Will fail when the first two arguments are the wrong type.

 ## t.doesNotMatch(string, regexp, message)

 Assert that `string` does not match the RegExp `regexp`.
-Will throw (not just fail) when the first two arguments are the wrong type.
+Will fail when the first two arguments are the wrong type.

 ## var htest = test.createHarness()